 She is a native of Hartsville, South Carolina and a graduate of Mayo High School for Math, Science and Technology in Darlington, South Carolina.
-Ala’Torya is a graduate of Paine College where she received a Bachelor of Science Degree in Biology, holds a Masters degree in Higher Education with a concentration in College Teaching and Learning from Walden University, a certification in Diversity, Equity and Inclusion in the Workplace, and a Doctor of Philosophy degree in Urban Higher Education from Jackson State University.
-Her ability to lead and develop current and future leaders is reflective in the creation of her company, To Inspire One; an educational-based consulting company committed to aims to empower, expose, and educate individuals for personal and professional growth through avenues of engagement from the classroom to the boardroom.
+Ala’Torya is a graduate of Paine College where she received a Bachelor of Science Degree in Biology, holds a Master of Science degree in Higher Education with a concentration in College Teaching and Learning from Walden University, a certification in Diversity, Equity and Inclusion in the Workplace, and a Doctor of Philosophy degree in Urban Higher Education from Jackson State University.
+Her ability to lead and develop current and future leaders is reflected in the creation of her company, To Inspire One; an educational-based consulting company committed to empower, expose, and educate individuals for personal and professional growth through avenues of engagement from the classroom to the boardroom.

 Dr. Cranford has had many opportunities through To Inspire One, LLC to share in motivational and public speaking alongside best-selling author, Stephan Labossier and television personality, Toya Wright.
 From commencement speeches, middle school awards programs, sharing her knowledge and experiences with both HBCU and PWI leaders and its students, presenting for higher education conferences, women’s empowerment seminars, conducting leadership and diversity trainings, and partnering with high schools to discuss college transitioning, there is no greater purpose she would prefer to have.